zenml-io/vscode-tutorial-extension/pipelines/completion/completion.md

 You Completed the Tutorial

-You've successfully completed the **ZenML Interactive Tutorial** and mastered the fundamentals of MLOps with ZenML!
+You've successfully completed the **ZenML Interactive Tutorial** and mastered the fundamentals of using ZenML for MLOps!

 </div>
 <div class="right-column">